 8. Sighisoara Medieval Festival

 Sighisoara medieval festival is the most popular among the Transylvanian citadels music festivals and is reaching its 29th edition this year.
+Last year's edition was held at the end of July.
 It’s known for showcasing local talents through medieval dances, theatre, workshops, and, most importantly, parades of knights, ladies, warriors, and troubadours.

 It includes traditional food, old music, and impressive shows.
 Sighisoara Citadel is a great location for a medieval festival, as the historic center itself is a medieval citadel that’s been part of the UNESCO World Heritage Site list since 1999.